Sydney Tower Eye has been a popular tourist attraction in the city for the last 30 years.

 The Sydney Tower Eye does not have a restaurant or a bar.

-They have a small kiosk which serves lite bites and drinks.
+They have a small kiosk that serves lite bites and drinks.

 Once you leave Sydney Tower Eye to eat at the Food Court, you can’t get back in.